mccormackca/Bioeng_231_final_project_filovirus/README.md

-# Orthoebolavirus Jbrowse2 Genome Browser
+# Orthoebolavirus JBrowse2 Genome Browser
 _Authors: Avani Ghate, Aziz Kamoun, Jieshan Liu, Caroline McCormack_

-The Orthoebolavirus Jbrowse2 Genome Browser is a tool for visualizing and exploring the RefSeq genomes for five species in the genus *Orthoebolavirus*.
+The Orthoebolavirus [JBrowse2 Genome Browser](https://jbrowse.org/jb2/) is a tool for visualizing and exploring the RefSeq genomes for five species in the genus *Orthoebolavirus*.
 The available views and features highlight the phylogenetic relationships between species and characterize proteins of interest, chosen for their roles in viral transmission and replication.

+## Table of Contents
+1. Installation
+2. Global Linear Genome View with Feature Annotations
+3. Multiple Sequence Alignments
+4. Protein Structures and Amino Acid Sequences
+5. Dotplots and Synteny

-## Setup
+## Installation
-Instructions for setting up and configuring this instance of the Jbrowse2 the genome browser can be found in <a href="https://github.com/mccormackca/Bioeng_231_final_project_filovirus/blob/main/setup_scripts/README.md" target="_blank">setup_scripts/README.md</a>.
+Instructions for setting up and configuring this instance of the JBrowse2 the genome browser can be found in <a href="https://github.com/mccormackca/Bioeng_231_final_project_filovirus/blob/main/setup_scripts/README.md" target="_blank">setup_scripts/README.md</a>.

 ## Global Linear Genome View with Feature Annotations